Fashion

 The puffer coat, or down coat, first invented in 1936 by Eddie Bauer, was created out of necessity; after Bauer faced hypothermia on a winter fishing trip, he came up with the idea of a jacket insulated with down feathers.
 The long coat became highly popular and iterations sprung up everywhere, from technical wear like Bauer’s version, to high-fashion by the likes of Charles James.

-These days, there is a huge range of puffer coats available, from very affordable and trendy, to highly technical, to high fashion.
+These days, there is a huge range of puffer coats available, from very affordable and trendy, to highly technical and weatherproof, to high fashion.
 Puffer coats are appealing for a number of reasons; they’re warm, water resistant or waterproof, they cut a striking athleisure silhouette, and wearing one feels like wearing a comforter.

 Here are the best down puffer coats to keep you warm: